 Generally the better coffees come from the Boquete and Volcan coffees from the Chirqui district, ones from small family-owned farms that produce the unique coffees.
 They employ N'gobe Indians for the picking season, who will come to the coffee farms to work under some of the better wage standards and labor laws in Central America, I'm told.

-Panama has changed greatly in recent years, particularly the coffee producing areas.
 As investment money came in and the expat/retiree population boomed, it affected the coffee sector in several ways.
 Farms were sold to foreign investors from Colombia, Venezuela and North America.
 Land values skyrocketed as retirees from the US sought the lower cost of living, warmer climate and the beauty of the Chirqui area.
 Conveniences abounded: big box stores nearby in the town of David, the prospect of having a fancy home with a maid and a gardener, and fixed incomes covering medical care to a greater extent, with top doctors in Panama City.

 It is no longer the place I visited over a decade ago, and the pressure on labor and land values have made coffee farming even more difficult.
 And somehow producing good, clean, wet-processed coffee was not enough.
 Farmers chasing the "Gesha rainbow" have tried all kinds of varietals and processes to attract more attention to their coffee, and they look for prices of 5-20 times that of a solid wet-processed coffee.